jungjinggg/Tech241_linux/file_permission.md

 This command displays various information related to the file permission.

 ### **3) What permissions are set when a user creates a file or directory?
 Who does file or directory belong to?**
-When a user creates a file or directory the ownership falls onto the user by default.
+When a user creates a file, the permissions would be read and write, whereas when create a directory, the permissions would be read, write and execute.
+The ownership falls onto the user by default.

 ### **4) Why does the owner, by default, not recieve X permissions when they create a file?**
 This is because execute permissions are usually used for files that are executable.